 Aircraft searching for someone else

 If light aircraft or helicopters are conducting operations which do not involve the group, do not wave or attract the attention of the aircraft.
 If the helicopter crew has seen the group, it may circle several times and may drop a message pad with instructions or questions such as ‘Please raise hands if you have seen a party of one male adult and two children?
 If so, please point in direction last seen.’.

 It is not always possible for a helicopter to land, even if the ground is clear.
 The landing and take-off capabilities of a helicopter are affected by such factors as fuel weight, altitude, temperature, wind strength, and number of personnel on board.

-If a bushwalking group has information that may be relevant to a search that is apparently underway call Triple Zero (000).
+If a bushwalking group has information that may be relevant to a search that is apparently underway call Triple Zero (000) and ask for Police.

 Aircraft searching for your group